How do you handle vulnerability scanning on your enterprise network? If you're like many of your peers, you've

 Enterprise-class vulnerability scanning systems, such as Qualys Inc.'s QualysGuard and Tenable Network Security's Security Center, offer many advantages over freely available security tools.
 They often combine database-driven, trend-tracking capabilities with reporting facilities designed to meet the demands of both technical professionals and executive management.
 However, the products often come with a hefty price tag based upon the number of IP addresses covered by their licenses.
 In larger installations, the cost of implementing such a system may quickly rise into the low six figures.

 For the vast majority of networks, widespread deployment of an expensive scanning product is overkill; security dollars are better spent elsewhere.
 These systems provide value, but I instead advocate a hybrid model: use an expensive tool where it delivers the most value, and deploy an open-source one for the vast majority of the network.
+I've seen several organizations successfully implement a combined approach to optimize use of security resources.

 On most networks, productivity workstations comprise the bulk of network-connected computers.
 In many organizations, security configuration standards limit the network exposure of those systems to a very small set of ports -- if any at all!
 If you run a network vulnerability scan against a system configured in this manner, it's merely confirming that the firewall is functioning properly.
 This verification is valuable, but there's a cheaper way to accomplish the same objective: use the time-tested tool that holds a place of honor in every security practitioner's toolkit: Nmap.